 4) Ensuring your installer is insured

-Following the above protocol mean you are unlikely to encounter any cables and pipes when using screw piles, is basically doing due diligence which we would always recommend.
+Following the above protocol means you are unlikely to encounter any cables and pipes when using screw piles.
+The above list is considered due diligence with regards to foundation work.

 How do you install a screw pile?

-UKhelix specialize in smaller screw piles for structures like garden houses, man caves, decking, fencing and sheds.
+UKhelix offers a range of smaller screw piles for structures like garden houses, man caves, decking, fencing and sheds.
 These applications are suitable for the DIY enthusiast.
-In many of these applications you can install Helix screw piles by hand using and install kit and 1.5 metre crowbars.
+In many of these applications you can install Helix screw piles “by hand” using and install kit and two 1.5 metre crowbars.

-On bigger jobs, or the Pro series screw piles you can install them by using small excavator with a suitable attachment.
-This is very useful for SME landscaping, shed, fencing and building contractors, or large nationwide contractors seeking to improve and refine their foundation process.
+On bigger jobs, you can install screw by using an excavator and a suitable “driver head attachment”.
+This is very useful for SME landscapers, shed, fencing and building contractors, or large nationwide contractors seeking to improve and refine their foundation process.

-How long do screw piles take to install and build on them?
+How long do screw piles take to install and build on?

 Installing screw piles for smaller structures is “typically” much faster than traditional concrete footings.

 Of course, this does depend on the size of the structure, the number of screw piles to be installed, soil conditions and the site preparation.

-If we take an example a DIY installation of 4x5 metre summer house in the back of a garden, excluding site survey and the position of the piles are marked, you can install nine screw piles from UKHelix.com by hand in an around half a day (Note you will need a couple of strong individuals).
+If we take an example a DIY installation of 4×5 metre summer house in the back of a garden, excluding site survey and the position of the piles are being marked out, you can install nine screw piles from UKHelix.com by hand in an around half a day (Note you will need a couple of strong individuals).
 Building on the screw piles could start on the same day.

 And donâ€™t forget, screw piles can be installed in most weather conditions.

-On commercial jobs where the contractor has a skilled team and a fast install method, for example and excavator with suitable head attachment for screwing piles, large installation jobs can be executed with impressive speed, potentially saving days of labour costs.
+On commercial jobs where the contractor has a skilled team and a fast install method, for example an excavator with suitable head attachment, large installation jobs can be executed with impressive speed, potentially saving days of labour costs.

 Some examples could be a contract to install several pod houses, building walkways through nature reservations or sound barrier installations.